astronomer/docs/learn/airflow-dbt.md

 ## Step 2: Prepare your dbt project

 To integrate your dbt project with Airflow, you need to add the project folder to your Airflow environment.
-By default, Cosmos will expect your projects to be in the `/usr/local/airflow/dags/dbt/` folder.
 For this step you can either add your own project in a new `dbt` folder in your `dags` directory, or follow the steps below to create a simple project using two models.

 1. Create a folder called `dbt` in your `dags` folder.